puppetlabs/design-system/packages/react-components/source/react/library/icon/Icon.md

 Icons and logos are designed to have consistency in style and spacing.
 They are output as SVG elements and wrapped in components.

-Design and size specifications can be found in the Sketch Styleguide file.

 ### Rendering Icons

 To render an icon, either: